Does your legal structure meet your needs? Are you still unsure what business entity to go with?

 After deciding that a business venture is going to be profitable, an important step in the strategic planning for the business is what type of legal entity is going to be used.
 At the outset, there are two major options: an unincorporated entity, usually a sole proprietorship, that does not provide any liability protections; and an incorporated entity, such as a corporation or LLC, that shields the owners of the business from the liability of the business.

-Let's take a look at the following questions business owners need to ask themselves when making the decision on what type of business entity works best for their situation:
+Let's take a look at the following questions business owners need to ask themselves when making the decision on:

 If you don’t need liability protection, go with a sole-proprietorship.
 If you need liability protection, go to the next question.